The Surprising Science Of Honesty Explained Here (WOW)

 Oftentimes when two people are dating and one person is still seeing other people, but the other person is not, and is trying to become a couple, but they have not had the exclusivity conversation yet…well the person not seeing others will find out that the other person had been out on a date with another person…and then they will confront the other about it.
 And what happens if this person lies and says they had not been out on said date?
 BUSTED!!!
 Then the person doing the confrontation has full rights to take a very offensive stance…why?
 Because a lie is an admission of guilt!
 By lying about something you are showing that you know you were in the wrong!
 And whats more isb this…and this is where I give you some secret insider info from the social science realm…

 You see, when someone is going to confront another person in a lie…they have already rehearsed what they are going to say in their head.
 They were probably in the shower that morning going over the dramatic soliloquy they were going to give you, and all the ways they were going to tear you a new one…

 So if you lie…you are in for it!
-It is already pre-ordained!
+It is already pre-prepared!
 They already have everything all plotted out in their mind and trying to defend yourself after a lie will be impossible…

 So what do you do in these situations where someone is trying to “confront” you about doing something they think you shouldn’t have and “catch” you in a lie?